Lecturer in Applied Psychology (ODLP), Programme Director MSc Mental Health in Children and Young People: Psychological Approaches (Online Learning)

-I am an applied linguist and a chartered member of the British Psychological Society, Division of Academics, Researchers and Teachers in Psychology, and a member of the Division of Counselling Psychology.
+I am an applied psychologist and linguist.
+I am a chartered member of the British Psychological Society, Division of Academics, Researchers and Teachers in Psychology, and a member of the Division of Counselling Psychology.
+Fellow of the Higher Education Academy.

 My Ph.D. project at Lancaster University explored the mind-body paradigm by analysing how individuals construct self and object boundaries through the use of language and mental imagery in autobiographical memory recall and psychotherapeutic dialogues.
 I also hold an M.A. in Applied Linguistics - Sociocultural Approaches from Goldsmiths College with a focus on rhetorical strategies that underpin the construction and reproduction of identity and power in discourses and talk-in-interaction.

-During my postdoctoral appointments at the School of Health in Social Science of the University of Edinburgh, I was involved in numerous projects that used language-based data to develop policy guidelines and interventions.
+Before completing my PhD dissertation, I worked as a social science researcher in cyber security at Cranfield Defence and Security.
+During my postdoctoral appointments at the School of Health in Social Science of the University of Edinburgh, I was involved in research projects with a focus on online safety for young people.
 For example, I explored the online sharing of self-produced nude images by young people (‘sexting’), and also deterrents to viewing indecent images of children online.
 The results of these studies were implemented in policy frameworks and guidelines, such as the Scottish Government, the Home Office and the National Crime Agency.
-Another project developed a policy framework for perinatal mental health, which informed the Mental Health Strategy for Scotland.
-I also contributed to the development of a patient-centred brief alcohol intervention for remand prisoners and patients presenting with alcohol-related traumatic brain injuries.

 Ph.D. in Linguistics (2015) — Lancaster University, UK